Azure/batch-shipyard/recipes/CNTK-CPU-OpenMPI/README.md

 Since we are not using either the MNIST or CIFAR examples, this can simply be `alfpark/cntk:1.7.2-cpu-openmpi`.
 Please note that the `docker_images` in the Global Configuration should match this image name.
-* `name` is a unique name given to the Docker container instance.
-This is required for Multi-Instance tasks.
 * `command` should contain the command to pass to the Docker run invocation.
 For this example, we will run the ConvNet MNIST Example that has been modified to run in parallel in the `alfpark/cntk:1.7.2-cpu-openmpi-refdata` Docker